moveit/moveit_tutorials/doc/joystick_control_teleoperation/joystick_control_teleoperation_tutorial.rst

 Running the Code
 ----------------
+This jogging should only be used for simulated robots because some IK solvers can cause a joint jump.
+To jog a real robot, use the Jacobian-based `Real-Time Arm Jogging <../arm_jogging/arm_jogging_tutorial.html>`_ instead.

 Open two shells and make sure you have re-sourced the setup files in both of them: ::

   source ~/ws_moveit/devel/setup.bash